-But the findings of this study proved a weak positive significant effect cost monitoring has on profitability of manufacturing firms in Hargeisa Somalia, this therefore implies that good cost monitoring increases the level of profitability of Manufacturing firms in Hargeisa Somalia and poor cost monitoring reduces it.
+But the findings of this study proved a weak positive significant effect cost monitoring has on profitability of manufacturing firm of G.B.K Group of Companies Limited, this therefore implies that good cost monitoring increases the level of profitability of Manufacturing firm of G.B.K Group of Companies Limited and poor cost monitoring reduces it.
 This finding is in line with Jensen and Meckling (2014) who argued that monitoring is a tradeoff in the form of costs between having more or less insider ownership.
 Business costs are created whenever the manager also controls an outsider's investment besides her own, because there is a fundamental conflict of interest.
 Furthermore according to Jensen (2010) monitoring of costs can also be interpreted to enjoy private benefits of control even though they do not consider the effect of outsiders having voting stock.
 The private benefits literature extends the potential agency problem to include shareholders as well.
 The private benefits may include for example, pure monetary payments, higher salaries for board representation or underpriced services and goods for corporate owners.